sshiv5768/-90DayDevops/cl933zxdx000109laf3xv82sl.md

 - [Vim tutorial for Beginners](https://youtu.be/RZ4p-saaQkc)
 - [ Various text editors for Linux](https://youtu.be/zk6hZbWnhEs)

-Okay so that was it for common text editors in Linux, See tomorrow.
+Okay so that was it for common text editors in Linux, Don't forget to subscribe newsletter for daily blogs.
+Also do share with others in your community.